e-HAIL Members

 Assistant Professor, Computer Science and Engineering

-Areas of Expertise: Human-centered computing, clinician training in medical contexts.
+Areas of Expertise: Human-centered computing, clinician training in medical contexts

 Publications: